arnobastenhof/oberon/README.md

   probably be to expose Java-style getters instead as part of a header, while keeping the variables themselves private to the implementation (i.e., declared `static`).
-Though normally I would feel hestitant to use global variables with external linkage in C, I have nonetheless chosen to stay close to the source materials in this particular case.
+Though normally I would feel hestitant to use global variables with external linkage in C, which differs from Oberon in this respect, I have nonetheless chosen to stay close to the source materials in this particular case.
 * In his book 'C interfaces and implementations,' Hanson advocates the use of opaque pointers in header files to hide the implementation details of one's data structures.
 Though certainly the better programming practice,